-In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements ("SFAS 160").
-SFAS 160 amended Accounting Research Bulletin 51 to establish accounting and reporting standards for the noncontrolling (minority) interest in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, the FASB issued authoritative guidance which established accounting and reporting standards for the noncontrolling (minority) interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
-The Company adopted this SFAS on April 1, 2009, and its adoption did not have a material impact on the Company's financial position or results of operations.
+The Company adopted this guidance on April 1, 2009, and its adoption did not have a material impact on the Company's financial position or results of operations.